The Hitchhiker's Guide to the Galaxy (film): Critical reaction

-Rotten Tomatoes, a review aggregator, reports that 60% of 200 surveyed critics gave the film a positive review; the average rating is 6.09/10.
+Rotten Tomatoes, a review aggregator, reports that 61% of 195 surveyed critics gave the film a positive review; the average rating is 6.09/10.
 The site's consensus reads: "A frantic and occasional funny adaptation of Douglas Adams' novel.
 However, it may have those unfamiliar with the source material scratching their heads."
 Metacritic gives it 63/100, indicating "generally favourable" reviews.
 Audiences polled by CinemaScore gave the film an average grade "B−" on an A+ to F scale.
-Empire magazine rated the film four stars out of five and said it was a "very British, very funny sci-fi misadventure that's guaranteed to win converts".
+Empire rated the film four stars out of five and said it was a "very British, very funny sci-fi misadventure that's guaranteed to win converts".

-Roger Ebert gave the film two stars out of four:
+Roger Ebert gave the film two stars out of four, remarking that viewers would either enjoy its "whimsical and quirky" sense of humor; or:

 Manohla Dargis called it "hugely likable" with a story arc structured "more or less" as "a long beginning and then an ending"; she calls Jim Henson's Creature Shop's Vogons "beautifully constructed" and noted that Sam Rockwell's performance is "sensational, ... riffing on Elvis and the current President George Bush".
-Peter Bradshaw gave the film three stars out of five and said, "The film is no disgrace, and honours the Guide's gentle, low-tech BBC origins.
+Peter Bradshaw gave the film three stars out of five, and said: "The film is no disgrace, and honours the Guide's gentle, low-tech BBC origins.
 But it doesn't do justice to the open-ended inventiveness of the original.
 The inevitable Anglo-American accommodations of casting have muddled its identity and the performances of the new American stars can be uneasy.
 It somehow seems heavier-footed and slower-moving than Adams's concept; the gravity is stronger...
 The savour and flavour of the Adams original, its playfully ruminative feel, has been downgraded in favour of a jolly but less interesting outerspace romp."

-Philip French, after describing the Vogons as "a species resembling Laughton's version of Quasimodo" and writing it is "not, except in its financing, anything resembling a standard Hollywood production", called the film "slightly old-fashioned (few things date as rapidly as science fiction and our view of the future) and somewhat commonplace through its embracing familiar special effects.
+Philip French, after describing the Vogons as "a species resembling Laughton's version of Quasimodo" and writing it is "not, except in its financing, anything resembling a standard Hollywood production", and called the film "slightly old-fashioned (few things date as rapidly as science fiction and our view of the future) and somewhat commonplace through its embracing familiar special effects.
 The jokes have to compete with the hardware and the actors executing them often exude a feeling of desperation...
 It's funnier, and obviously cleverer, than Spaceballs, Mel Brooks's puerile spoof on Star Wars, but a good bit less engaging than Galaxy Quest."

-Commercial box office
+Within the magazine, Televisual, John Erskine expresses concern that people who were new to Hitchhiker's Guide to the Galaxy would not enjoy the movie.

+Public reception

+After the movie's release, a new group of readers flocked to the book.
+This caused several versions of the book to once again come into the public eye.